tvvladimir2/programming_vladimir/c# reference/classes.md

             // Working with fields
-            Console.WriteLine(myUser.myString); // Print a default value of myString field myUser.myString = "Madonna Mia";    // Assign a new value to myString field
+            Console.WriteLine(myUser.myString); // Print a default value of myString field myUser.myString = "Madonna Mia";    // Assign a new value to myString field Console.WriteLine(myUser.myString); // Print a default value of myString field

             // Working with methods
             myUser.DoSomething();       // Invoke a method on a class myUser.DoSomethingElse(5);  // Pass a parameter `5` in.
-        }
+            Console.WriteLine(myUser.ReturnSomething(5));   // Pass in a parameter and get a return }
     }
 }